data-solution-automation-engine/data-solution-framework/Solution_Patterns/Solution Pattern - Data Modelling - Data Vault Integration Layer.md

 # Solution Pattern - Data Modelling - Data Vault Integration Layer

 ## Purpose
 This Implementation Pattern describes the data modelling conventions for a Data Vault based Integration Layer.
-It documents how the OMD attributes relate to support Data Vault based ETL
+It documents how the ETL process control attributes relate to support Data Vault based ETL
 Structure
 The modelling conventions for Data Vault are as follows:
 Table Type